top of page

 But what did those privileges entail concretely?

-In summary, the privileges placed the merchants of Stavoren, and therefore the town itself, outside the landrecht 'customary law of the region' (literally translates as 'land law').
+In summary, the privileges placed the merchants of Stavoren, and therefore the town itself, outside the landrecht 'customary law' (literally translates as 'land law') of the region.
 In essence these privileges facilitated the traders.
 And a seamless trade was in the interest of the feudal lords and kings because their courts depended on these merchants.
 Les hommes de l'empereur (Lebecq 1983).
-Not much has changed in history.
+Not much has changed in history, though.
 Replace merchant by multinational, and you get the picture.
 Of course, these privileges also ensured Stavoren had to show loyalty to the counts and king.
-At the same time it was vulnerable over land and thus depended on regional leaders in Frisia.
+At the same time, the town was military vulnerable over land and thus depended on good relations with regional leaders in Frisia.
 Hence, a balancing act.

 Merchants of the trading town of Tiel in the Central Netherlands also claimed to have similar privileges.
 This according to the account of chronicler Alpert of Metz, who lived around the year 1000.
-Besides the fact that these merchants were rough men and not used to any form of discipline, they also could not be judged by the regional landrecht.
-Moreover, they were exempted from tonlieu ‘a feudal tax’.
+Besides the fact that these merchants were "rough men of the sea and not used to any form of discipline", they also could not be judged by the regional landrecht.
+Moreover, they were exempted from tonlieu 'feudal tax'.
 Even perjury committed by merchants could not be punished.
 These privileges were given to their forefathers in a charter (Lebecq 1983).

 These privileges of Stavoren and Tiel around the year 1000 bring us to a piece of misty history.
 In the former medieval western gate of the city of Nijmegen, called the Hezelpoort, before it was demolished in the year 1876, a gable stone was placed containing a coat of arms with below the Latin text: